 Other Names: Northern Fern, Snake Fern, Herringbone Fern

 This shade loving variety produces two frond types, sterile fronds lie flat creating a glossy groundcover, and fertile fronds emerge upright in mid-summer; perfect for wet, shaded areas of the garden or shaded containers; needs constantly moist soil

-Deer Fern's glossy ferny leaves remain green in colour throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Deer Fern's glossy ferny leaves remain green in colour throughout the year on a plant with a spreading habit of growth.

 Deer Fern is an herbaceous evergreen perennial with a ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and should not require much pruning, except when necessary, such as to remove dieback.
 It has no significant negative characteristics.

 Deer Fern is recommended for the following landscape applications;